 But what happens when doctors and other healthcare workers are displaced by a disaster?
 As Michael and Ivonne stated, the sudden loss of clinicians during and after a hurricane is not uncommon, and health needs — whether it be attending to physical wounds caused by a hurricane or treating a patient who has contracted a viral disease that has broken out in its wake — increase exponentially after these disasters occur.
 The loss of trained medical professionals is a critical and urgent issue for responders to consider.

-In addition to health care professionals, the number of data scientists and analysts has diminished in regions that are frequently struct by disasters.
+In addition to health care professionals, the number of data scientists and analysts has diminished in regions that are frequently struck by disasters.
 The loss of skilled workers in STEM bears significant consequences to local capacities in collecting, analyzing, and interpreting data during disasters.
 The migration of these workers isn’t just attributed to acute disaster events, either.

 During the session, Gail Ranglin-Edwards explained the economic pull of high-income countries, namely the United States, has caused many professionals in the Caribbean, which is home to the most disaster-prone regions in the world, to relocate for better career prospects.
 Consequently, the technical capabilities of people living in the Caribbean has diminished.